Faculty Guide

 You will receive official accommodation requests from DAO via email.

-Timing: Most Accommodation Action Plans are sent during the first few weeks of classes, but you can receive them any time throughout the semester.
+Timing: Most Accommodation Action Plans are sent before or during the first few weeks of classes, but you can receive them any time throughout the semester.
 In accordance with ADA and Section 504 law, you cannot set a cut-off date for accommodation implementation.
 Students can request new accommodations or changes to existing accommodations, and accommodations are not retroactive.

 ACTION ITEM: After receiving your Accommodation Action Plan, complete the steps needed to implement the accommodation.
 Review implementation responsibilities for common DAO accommodations.